 What Is Gammaplex and What Is It Used For?

 Gammaplex is a highly purified human intravenous immunoglobulin G (IVIG).
-It is used to prevent infection in primary immunodeficiency diseases (PIDDs) and prevent bleeding in immune thrombocytopenic purpura (ITP).
-Gammaplex is provided as an intravenous liquid solution and is available at different concentrations.
+It helps prevent infection in primary immunodeficiency diseases (PIDDs) and bleeding in immune thrombocytopenic purpura (ITP).
+It is available as an intravenous liquid solution at different concentrations.

 What Is Gammaplex?

-Gammaplex infusion is manufactured using plasma from paid, healthy US subjects.
-The plasmas of approximately 3,000 to 10,000 donors are used to obtain human immunoglobulin derivatives (1).
+Gammaplex infusions use plasma from paid, healthy US subjects.
+The manufacturers use plasmas of approximately 3,000 to 10,000 donors to obtain human immunoglobulin derivatives .

-These formulations differ in the stabilizer that is utilized.
-For example, Gammaplex 10% is stabilized with glycine and doesn’t contain carbohydrate-reducing stabilizers, whereas Gammaplex 5% is stabilized with sorbitol.
+These formulations differ in their stabilizer.
+For example, the 10% solution is stabilized with glycine and doesn’t contain carbohydrate-reducing stabilizers.
+Meanwhile, the 5% solution is stabilized with sorbitol.

 Get IVIG Copay Assistance – Speak to a Specialist

-In addition, the IgA content is very low, reducing the risk of hypersensitivity reactions in IgA-deficient patients.
+In addition, the IgA content is low, reducing the risk of hypersensitivity reactions in IgA-deficient patients.

-During Gammaplex treatment, anti-D and anti-A/anti-B hemagglutinin contents are very strictly controlled to reduce the risk of hemolytic reactions.
+During treatment, doctors strictly control the anti-D and anti-A/anti-B hemagglutinin contents to reduce the risk of hemolytic reactions.

 There is very low or undetectable procoagulant activity, as shown by testing multiple batches from the starting plasma pool to the final product.